GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

     color: black;
   }
 {% endhighlight %}

+[^4]: For an example of CSS in action, you can look at the <a href="https://github.com/GeneralProducts/day-of-code">repo for the website you're reading now</a>.
+It uses <a href="https://sass-lang.com/">SASS</a>, which bills itself as "CSS with superpowers".
+If you are interested in styling CSS in a way which avoids code reuse and allows you to structure your styles nicely, we'd recommend checking it out for your later projects.

 > <span class="content__learn-more">Learn more later<span>
 * [Learn Enough CSS & Layout to be Dangerous](https://www.learnenough.com/css)